ltworf/kremote/README.md

 Device handlers
 ===============

-- HTTP
-This provides a web interface for a remote, intended to be used with a mobile phone or similar device.
+- HTTP: provides a web interface for a remote, intended to be used with a mobile phone or similar device.

-- Apple
+- Creative: should work out of the box
+- Apple: the file apple.h needs to be edited with the right constants because currently it can work only with my remote

 ![ScreenShot](https://raw.github.com/ltworf/kremote/master/doc/apple.jpg)

-The file apple.h needs to be edited with the right constants because currently it can work only with my remote

-- Creative
 ![ScreenShot](https://raw.github.com/ltworf/kremote/master/doc/creative.jpg)